davnotdev/rust_arduino_uno_template/README.md

 ## Manual Setup

-If you don't have curl or the init script fails (you don't see the finish message), clone this repo, and do the following:
+If you don't have curl or the init script fails (you don't see the finish message), do the following:
 - Clone this repo.
 - Delete `init` and this file.
 - Modify Cargo.toml.